neok-m4700/thesis-archive/README.md

 # Conduction Heat Transfer

-A repository of MATLAB and Fortran code used to solve conduction heat transfer problems in 2 and 3 dimensions.
+This repository includes MATLAB and Fortran code that can be used to solve condution heat transfer problems with various boundary conditions.
+Additionally, the repository provides modules to solve the heat transfer problems in 2D or 3D with a variety of algorithms.
+Finally, the repository includes test cases with each of the different solution algorithms and a comparison of their strengths and weaknesses.